 If you are a fiber internet user, you should be getting the fastest internet speeds possible.
 Yet, if your internet does not seem to be as quick as you need it to be, you might need to figure out how to optimize your broadband speed and look for any potential drains.

 Before you begin to poke around for solutions, make sure that you use a speed tester to mark your starting point.
+The first thing you need to do is test your internet speed at speedcheck.org and see what are the results.
 That way, you can compare any progress that you might find along the way.

 1. Reboot your computer and router

 The first thing to do in order to increase your internet is to reboot your device and your router.
 Sometimes there are processes running in the background that you cannot see.
 Having the devices start fresh might close out of anything unnecessary.